Emidio/zabbix_template_powerwall/README.md

 * {$PWL_LOCALE}     Your timezone locale, default Europe/Rome.

 Tested using Zabbix 6.2, Tesla Powerwall 2 and SolarEdge HD-Wawe SE6000H.
 Dashboards in Grafana using Zabbix plugin by Alexander Zobnin.

+2024-06-18 Updated to avoid vitals (disabled by Telsa in latest frmware update), updated Zabbix to 7.0.